PILLAR REPORT

 The State of Cold Calling in 2026

-The latest data shows cold calling is far from obsolete; in fact, it’s staging a comeback.
-After a tough 2025 season where industry success rates dropped to 2.3%, the league average has climbed to 2.7% and Cognism’s own strike force is converting at 11.3%: more than four times the benchmark.
-With just 1.55 calls now needed on average to reach a prospect, the game is getting sharper, faster, and a lot more tactical.
+The latest data shows cold calling is far from obsolete; in fact, it’s making a comeback.
+After a challenging 2025, where industry success rates dropped to 2.3%, the average has now climbed to 2.7%.
+Meanwhile, Cognism's sales team are converting at 11.3%: more than four times the benchmark.
+With just 1.55 calls now needed on average to reach a prospect, outbound is becoming more precise, efficient, and data-driven.

-In The State of Cold Calling in 2026 report, we break down: the best days and times to kick off your calls, how many attempts it really takes to score, which objections are forming the new defensive line, and why Europe, the US and the UK are all playing very different styles of outbound.
-Think of it as your season playbook, packed with real data, real examples, and winning tactics to help your team move from mid-table to title contenders.
+In The State of Cold Calling in 2026 report, we break down: the best days and times to make calls, how many attempts it really takes to connect, which objections are becoming more common, and why Europe, the US, and the UK are seeing different outbound patterns.
+Consider it your practical guide, packed with real data, real examples, and actionable insights to help your team improve performance and drive better results.

 Start reading

-That’s why we’ve come back with our 2026 edition of the Cold Calling Report.
-But this year, we’re doing it with a twist.
+That’s why we’ve come back with our 2026 edition of the Cold Calling Report in collaboration with WHAM.
+This time with a sharper, more data-led perspective.

-- What actually worked on the phones this year.
+- What worked (and didn’t) on the phones

-- How sales teams can win going into the 2026 season.
+- How sales teams can improve performance heading into 2026

-Because just like the beautiful game, in sales, performance is everything.
+Because in sales, performance is everything.
 And the best teams?
-They learn and improve from every match.
+They learn, adapt, and improve with every interaction.

 Last year, we kicked off with some strong predictions about cold calling trends.
-We said reps were up against it, that call effectiveness was dropping, and that success would depend on smarter tactics.
+We said reps were under pressure, that call effectiveness was declining, and that success would depend on smarter, more targeted approaches.

-⚽️ We’re now seeing a noticeable improvement in results.
+We’re now seeing a clear improvement in results.

-This year’s data tells a very different story, and it’s more than worth analysing, play-by-play.
+This year’s data tells a very different story, and it’s well worth analysing in detail.

 Cold calling success rates in 2026